canonical/serverlab-testflinger/README.md

 ### tf-agent

+Creates, starts and coordinated SUT agent containers.
+- Runs a customized Phusion/Baseimage (Docker optimized Ubuntu) image.
+- Runs nested Docker to enable containers to be created and spun up via the Docker API at tf-agent startup.
+- Performs agent creation and
+management.
-Creates, starts and coordinated SUT agent containers. • Runs a customized Phusion/Baseimage (Docker optimized Ubuntu) image. • Runs nested Docker to enable containers to be created and spun up via the Docker API at tf-agent startup. • Performs agent creation and management. • On first startup, will create agent image and create each agent container. • Uses the Docker daemon from the base Docker host (passes thru /var/run/ docker.sock).
+- On first startup, will create agent image and create each agent container.
+Uses the Docker daemon from the base Docker host (passes thru /var/run/ docker.sock).

 ### <sut_name_>

 Discrete container for each SUT agent.
+Runs testflinger-agent.
-Runs testflinger-agent. • One container per sut agent. • Runs a customized Phusion/Baseimage (Docker optimized Ubuntu) image. • Includes snappy device agent. • Runs custom threaded subprocess pipe instrumentation (agent_entrypoint). • Logging to stdout, file and MQTT • Runs a healthcheck script to facilitate Docker healthchecks via MQTT.
+- One container per sut agent.
+- Runs a customized Phusion/Baseimage (Docker optimized Ubuntu) image.
+- Runs custom threaded subprocess pipe instrumentation (agent_entrypoint), logging to stdout, file and MQTT
+- Runs a healthcheck script to facilitate Docker healthchecks via MQTT.

 ### tf-cli